Tarragon Rice Pilaf is scrumptious and good as a main dish or side dish salad.

 - 1 cup tiny peas (cooked and cooled)

 - 1/4 cup olive oil

-- Heat the olive oil and saute the shallots until tender.
+In s small saucepan, heat the olive oil and sauté the shallots until tender.

-- In a separate saucepan, bring the vegetable stock to a boil and stir in the wild rice.
+In a large pot, bring the vegetable stock to a boil and stir in the wild rice.